Azure/iot-edge-v1/doc/sample_ble.md

   1. A Bluetooth Low Energy (BLE) module that interfaces with the BLE device to read temperature data.
-  2. A logger module for producing message bus diagnostics.
+  2. A logger module for producing message broker diagnostics.
   3. An identity mapping module for translating between BLE device MAC addresses and Azure IoT Hub device identities.
   4. An IoT Hub HTTP module for uploading BLE telemetry data and for receiving